SMS and MMS -- the way we send basic texts and images using our phones -- was created in the 90s. And since then, it hasn’t changed much.

 Don't see your favorite carrier listed here?
 We either couldn't find confirmation of support or they don't currently support it.
 However, you can call your carrier to confirm and request they add the feature if they have no plans already.

 Q. How Does this Differ from WhatsApp, Kik, or those other non-SMS Messaging Apps?

 A. In many ways, it doesn’t.

-Just it’s now baked into your mobile’s default messaging app so you don’t have to bounce between 8 different chat apps running to stay in touch with friends and family.
+Just it’s now baked into your phone’s default messaging app so you don’t have to bounce between 8 different chat apps running to stay in touch with friends and family.

-How RCS compares to your favourite chat app will differ slightly depending on the platform you’re using.
+How RCS compares to your favorite chat app will differ slightly depending on the platform you’re using.
 But in most cases, the basic features of chat apps and RCS are very similar.

 Q. What About Using RCS on My iPhone?

 A. At the time of writing, Apple has shown no interest in adopting RCS.
 This is probably because RCS and iMessage are very similar.

 In reality, you have most of the features Android phone users will enjoy in the RCS update in iMessage already.
 So apart from the ability to use those features to chat with your friends on Android phones, you’re not missing much.

 RCS upgrades the built-in messaging experience on Android phones to mimic the existing features of many existing non-SMS messaging apps.